Documents for Aircraft Parts

 Another weighty tome on this is the UK CAA CAP562 (2008 local copy) which gives the rundown in Leaflet 1-12 para 4 (page 174 of the PDF).
 This generally supports AN14 but with extra complications.

 The moral of this story is: keep every single scrap of paper; every invoice, delivery note, certificate, the lot.
 And keep it for ever.
 You never know when you will need it.
-Aircraft maintenance is necessarily done on trust - a maintenance company is not normally going to query whether some installation done 10 years previously was correctly documented - but when an aircraft is being placed on a new register, an inspector goes through everything, and anything that looks out of place will draw attention.
+Aircraft maintenance is necessarily done on trust - a maintenance company is not normally going to query whether some modification done 10 years previously was correctly documented - but when an aircraft is being placed on a new register, an inspector goes through everything, and anything that looks out of place or otherwise draws attention is going to have its documentation examined.

 The Future?

-EASA Part M Maintenance is due to come in September 2008.
-This will introduce new requirements and few people yet understand it well.
+EASA Part M Maintenance arrived in September 2008.
+This introduced new requirements and few people yet understand it well.
 On the face of it, it looks like recognition of FAA certification will be a bigger problem than under the UK CAA, but the reality of aviation is that nearly everything is made in the USA anyway, and EASA will have to find a way to deal with this.
+EASA subcontracts certification to the old local CAA offices around Europe and their inspectors are busy making up regulations as they go along!!!

-N-reg owners are able to operate outside EASA requirements so long as they comply with FAA requirements, but the need to keep the paperwork straight is going to be at least as important as in the past, since some level of local maintenance oversight is virtually certain for political reasons.
-Obtaining EASA acceptable documents for major items (e.g. an 8130-4) is highly recommended; your FAA maintenance facility is not going to do that unless specifically asked.
+N-reg owners are able to operate outside EASA requirements so long as they comply with FAA requirements, but the need to keep the paperwork straight is going to be at least as important as in the past, not just to maintain market value but also because some level of "local maintenance oversight" is likely for Euro-political reasons.
+Obtaining EASA acceptable documents for major items (e.g. an 8130-4) is highly recommended; your FAA maintenance/overhaul facility is not going to do that unless specifically asked.

-An alternative viewpoint concerning a forced transfer to G-reg is that the UK CAA always requires an Export Certificate of Airworthiness for the whole aeroplane for such a transfer, and this Export CofA will cover all parts in it, including for example an overhauled engine.
+In the case of a transfer to G-reg, the UK CAA always requires an Export Certificate of Airworthiness for the whole aeroplane, and this Export CofA (which is done under bilateral agreements) will cover all parts in it, including for example an overhauled engine.
+This is a complex subject but for example the DAR performing the Export CofA will accept any work done by an FAA Repair Station.
+Work done under the "owner manufactured parts" concession will not be acceptable for export, however.

 Any feedback, reports of dead links, corrections or suggestions much appreciated: